-The grants are usually £10,000 per annum, though they can be less if the need is less.
+The grants are a maximum of £25,000 per annum, though they can be less if the need is less.
 Generally, the Trustees fund organisations for a period of three years, but each year they ask for an update of work undertaken and review the grant in the light of the considerations above before agreeing the renewed funding.